 The training plan today called for this:

 I thought I had plans after work, so I knew I needed to get this in before work.
 I also knew that I finally had to face my mental block against the track.

-Maybe it’s bringing back all those memories of a timed mile trail in high school, or maybe it’s that I’m afraid there’s some weird Track Etiquette I might be breaching as a newbite, but I’ve been nervous about the idea of going to the track and never have.
+Maybe it’s bringing back all those memories of a timed mile trial in high school, or maybe it’s that I’m afraid there’s some weird Track Etiquette I might be breaching as a newbie, but I’ve been nervous about the idea of going to the track and never have.

 That they will know what I’m doing and make fun of me.